Anisha-kk/Indian-Currency-Recognizer/README.md

 <br>Background images without currency were also used for training.
 ## Dataset
 Source: https://www.kaggle.com/datasets/vishalmane109/indian-currency-note-images-dataset-2020/data?status=pending
+<br>This dataset is divided into 3 directories Train, Test, Validation.
+Train and Validation folders contain subfolders with images for each denomination and background images.
+Test folder contain images with and without currencies.
+Total number of images are 4002.
 ## Training
 Two approaches were used:
 1. A CNN was build from scratch and trained.
 The accuracy of the model on test data  was ~66%